kadiraio/kadiraio.github.io/_posts/blog/2014-09-08-awesome-error-tracking-solution-for-meteor-apps-with-kadira.md

 ### Client Side Errors

-Managing server side errors are pretty easy compared with client side errors.
+Managing server side errors is pretty easy compared with client side errors.
 For server errors all we need to focus on our servers.
 But tracking client side errors is not that simple.

 Also, we can't really depend on stack traces because of the minified code.
 Even though we capture errors, it's not easy as server side errors due to the vendor specific issues and constraints.